alxndrTL/mamba.py/README.md

 - `pscan.py` : a PyTorch implementation of Blelloch's parallel scan
 - `mamba.py` : the Mamba model, as described in the [paper](https://arxiv.org/abs/2312.00752).
 It is numerically equivalent (initialization, forward and backward pass).
 - `mamba_lm.py` : encapsulates a Mamba model in order to use it as a language model
+- `📁 mlx` : basically the same code as above, but in MLX.
 - `📁 docs` : a folder containing annotated explanations about the code, focusing on the parallel scan
-- `📁 examples` : two examples of how to use the Mamba model.
+- `📁 examples` : two examples of how to use the Mamba model in PyTorch.

 ## Usage